PrefectHQ/prefect/docs/orchestration/getting-started/next-steps.md

 - You now need to greet multiple people
 - You need the list of people to be configurable

-In [the core tutorial](/core/tutorial/03-parameterized-flow.md) we learned how to do this using [parameters](/core/concepts/parameters.md) and [mapped tasks](/core/concepts/mapping.md).
+In [the core ETL tutorial](/core/tutorial/03-parameterized-flow.md) we learned how to do this using [parameters](/core/concepts/parameters.md) and [mapped tasks](/core/concepts/mapping.md).
 These concepts work equally well when run using a Prefect Backend.